Sun-Lab-NBB/ataraxis-base-utilities/README.md

        and do not intend to run any code outside the predefined project automation pipelines, tox will automatically install all required dependencies for each task.

-**Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build the library using an isolated environment.
-It is advised to remove the library from your test environment, or disconnect from the environment, prior to running any tox tasks.
-This problem is rarely observed with the latest version of the automation pipeline, but is worth mentioning.
+**Note:** When using tox automation, having a local version of the library may interfere with tox tasks that attempt to build the library using an isolated environment.
+While the problem is rare, our 'tox' pipelines automatically install and uninstall the project from its' conda environment.
+This relies on a static tox configuration and will only target the project-specific environment, so it is advised to always ```tox -e import``` or ```tox -e create``` the project environment using 'tox' before running other tox commands.

 ### Additional Dependencies